TingWai-85/weather-app/README.md

 # 🌤️ Weather App

 The Weather App is a responsive, dynamic React web application that allows users to search any city and view detailed current weather conditions.
-It integrates with the external API and visually enhances the user experience with background and icon updates that reflect real-time weather.
+It integrates with the OpenWeather and OpenUV APIs, and visually enhances the user experience with background and icon updates that reflect real-time weather.

 ---